 1. Check your sound device is correctly connected

-First, make sure your sound output device is correctly plugged into your PC.
+First, ensure your sound output device is plugged into your PC.
 Make sure its cable connection isn’t loose.
 This prevents issues like no sound output devices found on your Windows 11 PC.

 2. Open the Play Audio troubleshooter